navalpablo/Lesion-viewer-app/README.md

 ## Features

+- GUI for easy preprocessing and viewing setup
+- Isolate individual lesions from input masks
+- Match lesions between different readers
+- Process and prepare images for web viewing
+- Interactive web-based viewer for lesion annotation
-- View and compare segmentations from multiple readers
+- Compare segmentations from multiple readers
 - Navigate through slices of 3D medical images
 - Annotate lesions as Reader_1, Reader_2, No_rim, or Review
 - Save annotations for further analysis